PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 4. Each new Principal member shall be assessed a contribution to capital of not more than its first three months’ estimated fees.
 This contribution shall be held until such member's membership is terminated, at which point it will be applied against any outstanding indebtedness or refunded, as the case may be.

 Sec.
-5. Each member of the Corporation shall pay its contribution to capital, dues and fees, as assessed, upon receipt of the Treasurer's statement.
-The statement shall be accompanied by a breakdown of the charges and a detail of the messages received.
+5. Each member of the Corporation shall pay its contribution to capital and fees, as assessed, upon receipt of the Treasurer's statement.

 Nominations, Elections & Appointments